pip-services/pip-services-docs/content/en/getting_started/recipes/_index.md

 ### [Logging](logging)

 In this tutorial, you will learn how to add logging capacity to a microservice.
 First, we will understand what logging consists of.
-Then, we will use the microservice we created in the “Creating a component” tutorial, replace the printed messages with logger messages and create an exception in our business process (my_task).
+Then, we will use the microservice we created in the "Creating a component" tutorial, replace the printed messages with logger messages and create an exception in our business process (my_task).
 After running the code, we will see the tagged messages from the logger.

 ### [Metrics](metrics)